marthacj/HP_Sus_Sys_3/README.md

 The system will automatically generate and run customised manifest files per user upload.

 5. Next the llama3 model from Ollama is needed.
-On Windows, run:
+If you are on Windows OS, the executable is already included in this directory.
+Skip to 5.b

+5.a If you are on MacOS, please go here https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server to download the ollama.bin model and move it into the app folder in this directory.
-.\ollama.exe pull llama3
+Next, run the command ./app/ollama pull llama3

-On Mac, run:
+5.b On Windows, run:

-.\ollama.bin pull llama3
+.\app\ollama.exe pull llama3

-### Ollama

-The application comes packaged with the Ollama.exe file in the main app directory.
-It also includes the Llama3-8B, Llam3-Chat-QA and Mistral-7B models in the same directory (used for testing and evaluation).
-The system will set the Ollama Models Environment variable to this location.
-Please refer to Ollama for more help regarding specific installation queries: https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server
+6. For size limitations, all users will need to pull the latest llama3 model themselves.
+The system will set the Ollama Models Environment variable to location: /app/models.
+Once you have pulled the llama3 model, you must move the blobs and manifest files rom their original location on your machine to the above specified folder.

+## Usage

+1. Open a command prompt in the application directory.

+2. Run the application: /app/main.py

-## Configuration
+## Troubleshooting

-Please run the following command to to install dependencies:

-pip install r-requirements.txt

-This application is compatible Windows 11 system, using NVIDIA GPU with Cuda.
+This application is compatible Windows 10 system, using NVIDIA RTX A2000 GPU with Cuda.
 Please ensure you have configured your machine with Cuda: https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html

+If you encounter CUDA-related errors, ensure your NVIDIA drivers are up to date.
+This machine uses CUDA 11.8.0

+If you have issues with imports (e.g. with sentence-transformer, numpy, or pandas in particular), ensure you downgrade python to Python 3.10.

-Due to GPU memory requirements, this application has not be tested on another OS.
+Due to GPU memory requirements, this application has not be tested on another OS, but did run successfully on Docker using Linux distribution with Ubuntu22.04.